KaiLangen96/video-editor-kronberg/README.md

 ### Lighthouse

-After deploying my website I used Lighthouse as a tool to check for performance or accessibility issues.
+After deploying my website, I used Lighthouse as a tool to check for performance or accessibility issues.

 ![Lighthouse results](https://cdn.discordapp.com/attachments/1049024982694498367/1103425641338114259/image.png)

 * Performance
   * In order to reach a higher performance score, I could have served my image in next-gen formats.
-Since I want to exchange the image with a video in later versions I don't mind that.
+Since I want to exchange the image with a video in later versions, I don't mind that.
 * Accessibility
   * Lighthouse had no suggestions for the accessibility of my website.
 * Best Practices